BMO Capital Markets Lowers ViacomCBS (NASDAQ:VIAC) Price Target to $48.00

-ViacomCBS (NASDAQ:VIAC) had its target price decreased by research analysts at BMO Capital Markets from $55.00 to $48.00 in a research report issued on Monday, Benzinga reports.
+ViacomCBS (NASDAQ:VIAC) had its target price decreased by equities research analysts at BMO Capital Markets from $55.00 to $48.00 in a research report issued to clients and investors on Monday, Benzinga reports.
 The brokerage currently has a “market perform” rating on the stock.
-BMO Capital Markets’ price objective would indicate a potential upside of 22.92% from the company’s current price.
+BMO Capital Markets’ target price indicates a potential upside of 23.36% from the stock’s current price.

-In other ViacomCBS news, Director Linda M. Griego sold 6,000 shares of the business’s stock in a transaction dated Friday, February 26th.
-The shares were sold at an average price of $64.51, for a total value of $387,060.00.
+In other ViacomCBS news, EVP Richard M. Jones sold 40,285 shares of the stock in a transaction dated Wednesday, March 10th.
+The shares were sold at an average price of $80.62, for a total value of $3,247,776.70.
+Following the transaction, the executive vice president now directly owns 28,217 shares of the company’s stock, valued at approximately $2,274,854.54.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Linda M. Griego sold 6,000 shares of the firm’s stock in a transaction that occurred on Friday, February 26th.
+The stock was sold at an average price of $64.51, for a total transaction of $387,060.00.
 Following the transaction, the director now directly owns 39,230 shares in the company, valued at $2,530,727.30.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, EVP Richard M. Jones sold 40,285 shares of the firm’s stock in a transaction that occurred on Wednesday, March 10th.
-The stock was sold at an average price of $80.62, for a total transaction of $3,247,776.70.
-Following the sale, the executive vice president now owns 28,217 shares of the company’s stock, valued at approximately $2,274,854.54.
 The disclosure for this sale can be found here.
-0.31% of the stock is currently owned by insiders.
+0.31% of the stock is owned by corporate insiders.

-Institutional investors have recently made changes to their positions in the stock.
-Dupont Capital Management Corp grew its position in shares of ViacomCBS by 52.9% during the 4th quarter.
-Dupont Capital Management Corp now owns 89,582 shares of the company’s stock valued at $3,338,000 after purchasing an additional 31,002 shares in the last quarter.
-Villere ST Denis J & Co.
-LLC purchased a new position in ViacomCBS in the 1st quarter worth approximately $64,666,000.
-Financial Counselors Inc. raised its position in shares of ViacomCBS by 0.5% during the 4th quarter.
-Financial Counselors Inc. now owns 376,191 shares of the company’s stock valued at $14,017,000 after buying an additional 1,797 shares in the last quarter.
-Strs Ohio raised its position in ViacomCBS by 7,811.4% during the fourth quarter.
-Strs Ohio now owns 541,931 shares of the company’s stock valued at $20,192,000 after purchasing an additional 535,081 shares in the last quarter.
-Finally, Teacher Retirement System of Texas lifted its stake in ViacomCBS by 47.8% during the fourth quarter.
-Teacher Retirement System of Texas now owns 55,360 shares of the company’s stock worth $2,063,000 after purchasing an additional 17,911 shares during the last quarter.
-Institutional investors and hedge funds own 80.47% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+BlackRock Inc. increased its holdings in shares of ViacomCBS by 1.1% during the fourth quarter.
+BlackRock Inc. now owns 46,512,963 shares of the company’s stock worth $1,733,073,000 after purchasing an additional 485,605 shares during the period.
+Morgan Stanley increased its holdings in shares of ViacomCBS by 19.7% during the fourth quarter.
+Morgan Stanley now owns 43,222,024 shares of the company’s stock worth $1,610,451,000 after purchasing an additional 7,106,259 shares during the period.
+Geode Capital Management LLC increased its holdings in shares of ViacomCBS by 8.8% during the first quarter.
+Geode Capital Management LLC now owns 10,745,893 shares of the company’s stock worth $483,553,000 after purchasing an additional 866,860 shares during the period.
+Bank of Nova Scotia increased its holdings in shares of ViacomCBS by 385.7% during the first quarter.
+Bank of Nova Scotia now owns 10,084,452 shares of the company’s stock worth $454,808,000 after purchasing an additional 8,008,319 shares during the period.
+Finally, Bank of New York Mellon Corp increased its holdings in shares of ViacomCBS by 138.8% during the first quarter.
+Bank of New York Mellon Corp now owns 10,052,991 shares of the company’s stock worth $453,391,000 after purchasing an additional 5,842,622 shares during the period.
+80.47% of the stock is currently owned by institutional investors.

 ViacomCBS Company Profile